 Make it happen.
-Our next point.
+The next point.
 Once you have figured out what you want and who you want to be, do it.
 Stop making excuses.
 Make plans.
-We have found it helpful to have a list.
-Many people we know keep an excel spreadsheet of thier goals and notes on how to achieve each.
+I have found it helpful to have a list.
+Many people I know keep an excel spreadsheet of their goals and notes on how to achieve each.
 Also, give yourself time frames.
 Goals are merely words if no game plan is established.

 In your face.
 Ok, maybe not in an obnoxious way, but don’t sit in the corner and keep to yourself.
 Start becoming an expert in your area of interest.
 And it is worth repeating, be aware of your online image.
 There is power in the world-wide web, and that power can ruin your image fast.
 Make sure you are projecting what you want to be known for.
 Be mindful of what you are posting.

 Knowledge is power.
 Read.
 Study.
 Educate yourself.
 As mentioned before, become the expert.
 Please note, this does not say become the know it all.
 There is a difference.
 You don’t want to be that person who monopolizes every conversation.
 There is a lot to be learned by listening.

 Rebrand.
 Never stop growing.
 Never stop learning.
 And if you continue to improve yourself, you will need to rebrand yourself.
 With growth comes necessary changes.